Sreelatha-alyve/laravelProjects/README.md

         REDIS_HOST=172.22.80.1 # this is the ip address of the redis on wsl REDIS_PASSWORD=null
         REDIS_PORT=6379

+    also change the default value of cache.php in app/Config

+        'default' => env('CACHE_DRIVER', 'redis'),

 7. Now create a command to cache the students data

         php artisan make:command CacheStudentData